carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

      height="300" />
 </a>

-4. Display an emergent window on your screen, so you select “Download”.
+4. Displayed an emergent window on your screen and you select “Download”.
 <a href="{{ page.root }}/fig/02-05-06.png">
   <img src="{{ page.root }}/fig/02-05-06.png" alt="Download data with R studio."
      width="800"